UFOdestiny/UQGNN/README.md

 @inproceedings{yu2025uqgnn,
-  title={UQGNN: Uncertainty Quantification of Graph Neural Networks for Multivariate Spatiotemporal Prediction}, author={Yu, Dahai and Zhuang, Dingyi and Jiang, Lin and Xu, Rongchao and Ye, Xinyue and Bu, Yuheng and Wang, Shenhao and Wang, Guang}, journal={Proceedings of the 33nd ACM International Conference on Advances in Geographic Information Systems}, year={2025}
+  title={UQGNN: Uncertainty Quantification of Graph Neural Networks for Multivariate Spatiotemporal Prediction}, author={Yu, Dahai and Zhuang, Dingyi and Jiang, Lin and Xu, Rongchao and Ye, Xinyue and Bu, Yuheng and Wang, Shenhao and Wang, Guang}, booktitle={Proceedings of the 33nd ACM International Conference on Advances in Geographic Information Systems}, year={2025}
 }
 ```